h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 -  `ignored_columns <algo-params/ignored_columns.html>`__: (Optional, Python and Flow only) Specify the column or columns to be excluded from the model.
 In Flow, click the checkbox next to a column name to add it to the list of columns excluded from the model.
 To add all columns, click the **All** button.
 To remove a column from the list of ignored columns, click the X next to the column name.
 To remove all columns from the list of ignored columns, click the **None** button.
 To search for a specific column, type the column name in the **Search** field above the column list.
 To only show columns with a specific percentage of missing values, specify the percentage in the **Only show columns with more than 0% missing values** field.
 To change the selections for the hidden columns, use the **Select Visible** or **Deselect Visible** buttons.

 -  `ignore_const_cols <algo-params/ignore_const_cols.html>`__: Enable this option to ignore constant
    training columns, since no information can be gained from them.
-This option is enabled by default.
+This option is defaults to true (enabled).

 -  `score_each_iteration <algo-params/score_each_iteration.html>`__: (Optional) Enable this option to score during each iteration of the model training.
-This option is disabled by default.
+This option is defaults to false (not enabled).

 -  `offset_column <algo-params/offset_column.html>`__: Specify a column to use as the offset; the value cannot be the same as the value for the ``weights_column``.